yo-aiv1/C-InfoStealer/README.md

 - OpenSSL
 - cJSON

+## Contributions
+Pull requests are welcome.
+If you'd like to propose changes, please open an issue to discuss them beforehand.
+Your contributions are valued and appreciated.

 ## Disclaimer
 This program is provided for informational, educational and research purposes only.
 By using this program, you explicitly agree to the following terms:
 - This program is not intended for any unauthorized or malicious activity.
 Any use that could harm, disrupt, or compromise a system or network is strictly prohibited.